Guides

 • Confirm amount, currency, fees, and transfer method.

-• Do not rely on format validation as proof of account ownership.
+• Do not rely on format checks as proof of account ownership.

-• Do not rely on format validation as proof of payment readiness or payment success.
+• Do not rely on format checks as proof of payment readiness or payment success.

 How these guides relate to the tools

 Guides explain the concepts behind the tools.
-The tools perform browser-local checks such as IBAN normalization, checksum validation, BIC parsing, and country-level SEPA lookup.
+The tools perform browser-local checks such as IBAN normalization, checksum checks, BIC parsing, and country-level SEPA lookup.

 FAQ